Scar Tissue & Fibrosis

 Frequently Asked Questions (FAQ)

-Q: How long does it take for scar tissue to heal after surgery, making it harder to undo?
+How long does it take for scar tissue to heal after surgery, making it harder to undo?

-A: The time it takes for scar tissue to heal after surgery and become harder to undo varies from patient to patient.
+The time it takes for scar tissue to heal after surgery and become harder to undo varies from patient to patient.
 Typically, the initial healing phase, where the skin and tissue start to close and heal, takes about 1 to 2 weeks.
 Scar tissue begins to form and can last from a few weeks to several months, with well-formed scar tissue usually present by 6 to 8 weeks.
 However, the scar continues to mature and strengthen for up to a year or more.
 During this maturation phase, the scar may initially appear red and raised but will gradually flatten and fade.
 For optimal recovery and preventing excessive scar tissue formation, it is crucial to follow the therapist’s recommendations and engage in consistent treatment and therapy, often one session per week for 6 to 8 weeks, with some patients needing less time and others a bit more.

-Q: Who would benefit most from our scar tissue and fibrosis treatment?
+Who would benefit most from our scar tissue and fibrosis treatment?

-A: Our scar tissue and fibrosis treatment are ideal for those:
+Our scar tissue and fibrosis treatment are ideal for those:

 - Patients recovering from various surgeries: Especially those in the weeks or months post-operation who continue to experience stiffness and pain, where fibrosis might be impeding recovery.